luiscoco/EF10_Other_query_improvements/README.md

-# Entity Framework v10: Other Query Improvements
+# Entity Framework v10: Other Query Improvements (.NET10 and Visual Studio Code)

 For more information about this post visit this site: